GillesPaoletti/training/README.md

 <b>TABLEAU</b>
 <ul>
 <li>Course "Excel to MySQL: Analytic Techniques for Business Specialization" - available from https://www.coursera.org/specializations/excel-mysql One of the modules covers Tableau and you will get the key for a 6-month Tableau desktop license.
-At the end of the course, you will be able to create visualisations like this https://github.com/GillesPaoletti/Tableau </li>
+At the end of the course, you will be able to create visualisations like these: https://github.com/GillesPaoletti/Tableau </li>

 <li> If you do not have a Tableau desktop license, you can always use https://public.tableau.com/s/  Once logged, you will be able to download Tableau Desktop Public edition.
 My gallery is located here: https://public.tableau.com/profile/gilles4683#!/</li>

 <li>https://www.tableau.com/learn/training contains free training videos.
-The paid training modules can be bought here: https://www.tableau.com/learn/training/elearning while the starter kits are here: https://www.tableau.com/learn/starter-kits</li>
+The paid training modules can be bought here: https://www.tableau.com/learn/training/elearning while the starter kits are here: https://www.tableau.com/learn/starter-kits .The Tableau Community link is https://community.tableau.com/ and the Dublin Coomunity is https://community.tableau.com/groups/dublin </li>

 <li> Tableau has a YouTube channel https://www.youtube.com/channel/UCu8rzBIc9UquDDy2E6uK8ZQ/videos , with some videos like https://www.youtube.com/watch?v=GkJwcyI_1vc to get you started.
 Here is another similar video https://www.youtube.com/watch?v=Nr31rv9tsJ8</li>